mattpe/bcwt/week2.md

    const getAllCats = async () => {
      try {
-       // TODO: do the LEFT (or INNER) JOIN to get owner name too. const [rows] = await promisePool.query('SELECT * FROM wop_cat');
+       // TODO: do the LEFT (or INNER) JOIN to get owner's name as ownername (from wop_user table). const [rows] = await promisePool.query('SELECT * FROM wop_cat');
        return rows;
      } catch (e) {